Elkrypton/codepath-IOS101-Pre-work/README.md

 Submitted by: **Sisi Wang**

-**Sample ISO with labels & button** is an app that show3 labels and a button to change the screen color...
-[TODO]
+**Sample ISO with labels & button** is an app that show labels and a button to change the screen color. the screen color will be changed by clicked the change color button.

 Time spent: **2** hours spent in total